kawilliams/kawilliams.github.io/teaching/hci/hci-fall-2024.markdown

 # Policies

+## Attendance and Tardiness Policy
+We will build a community of respect in this class.
+Part of respecting is others is valuing their time.
+Arriving late to class is disrespectful to your classmates, to me, and to the learning environment. **Arriving later than 10 minutes after the start of class (8:15 AM or later) will result in an unexcused absence on your record.** Per college policy, a student who misses 25% or more of class meetings automatically fails the course.
+For a two-meeting-per-week course, this is missing 7 classes or more. should there be a conflict between any class session and a religious holiday or observance, students should let the instructor know of their personal need.
+Religious observance warrants a legitimately excused absence.
+Missing class due to athletic competition is not an excused absence and does count against your total absences

+## Accommodations for Attendance and Tardiness
+I *highly* value communication around absences and tardiness.
+If you know you are going to be later than 10 minutes, message me on Slack at least 1 hour before class begins.
+Likewise, if you communicate early and remind me about an upcoming absence, I am *more likely* to be flexible with deadlines around that absence date.
+Note: this is not a guarantee -- sometimes there are college policies that we all have to abide by.

+**There is no flexibility on the 25% attendance policy -- missing 7 classes or more is an automatic F in the course.** I take attendance each class period and will email warnings to any students with 4 or more absences reiterating this policy.

 ## Grading Philosophy
 For many of you, most CS assignments that you’ve had up until this point had clear, crisply defined goals that mapped cleanly to point values.
 This is impossible in a course that relies on design.
 Simply checking off each of the TODOs on an assignment does not necessarily mean that you’ve created something that is easy and compelling to use.